JeremyNevill/firework-ng/README.md

 [firework-ng](https://github.com/JeremyNevill/firework-ng) enables you to record the things you have done, like a to-done list, from any device that can handle a modern AngularJs web interface.

 Log items that you have added include such attributes as actor(who), action(what), amount, units, date and time.

-Once you start adding items you can browse your timeline by attribute and answer questions such as 'how many miles have I ran this year?' or 'when did I last a burrito?'
+Once you start adding items you can browse your timeline by attribute and answer questions such as 'how many miles have I ran this year?' or 'when did I last have a burrito?'

 ## What is Micrologging?